awsdocs/amazon-lumberyard-release-notes/coming-release/improvements-changes.md

 ## [Visual Studio 2017 now supported, 2015 not supported]

-Lumberyard 1.22 includes the following Visual Studio support change:
+Lumberyard 1.22 includes the following Visual Studio support changes:
 + Visual Studio 2017 version 15.9. is now the supported version.
 + Visual Studio 2015 is no longer a supported version.
 + ...